The city continues to make amazing improvements within Lions Park, one of its oldest and most popular community parks.

 In September, the council rejected bids for the construction of a warming house/park shelter.
 Bids pushed the project over the $500,000 allocated in the Park Asset fund.
 The council directed staff to reassess the building to find a cheaper alternative.

 Staff and 292 Design Group proposed a shelter redesign to the City Council on Feb.
 7, 2017.
-The Council approved the final plans and specifications and authorized the rebidding of the shelter on Feb.
-21. The project is currently out for bid.
-The bid opening for the project is scheduled for 2 p.m. on April 4.
-It is anticipated the Council will award the project on April 18.
+The council approved the final plans and specifications and authorized the rebidding of the shelter on Feb.
+21. The council again rejected all bids due to the cost on April 18.